The Church is its Members

 The current members of the church affirm new members into the church.
 At the next member's meeting, the names of any who have completed the membership process will go before the members for prayer and consideration.
 Then, the church will vote to affirm each new member based on the their testimony of faith in Christ and their agreement with our statement of faith and church covenant.

 On the following Sunday, each affirmed member will be presented to the entire church and we will read the covenant aloud together.
-This is a time of celebration and a good reminder of the covenant we have made with one another.
+This is a time of celebration and a reminder of the covenant we have made with one another.